-An intrinsic aspect of SBML's development has been the adoption of a participative, community-oriented approach.
+An intrinsic aspect of SBML's development has been the adoption of a participatory, community-oriented approach.
 In the early years of SBML, this process was highly informal.
 The use of SBML has grown to the point where its original, informal approach to development is no longer sufficient to meet the needs of the SBML community and the continued evolution of SBML.
-Beginning in 2003, the SBML Team and SBML Editors have been working to put into place a more formal organization and systematic process, one that will be less ambiguous and subjective and more responsive to the needs of the SBML community.
+Beginning in 2003, the SBML Team and SBML Editors developed a more formal organization and systematic process, one that aims to be less ambiguous and subjective and more responsive to the needs of the SBML community.
 This page describes the plans for this SBML Development Process, and the current status of its implementation.

-This SBML Development Process is being followed as of mid-2008.
+This SBML Development Process has been followed since mid-2008.

 Goals and Motivations for SBML